CPScript/FunnyWare/Gayware/readme.md

-# a simnple survey :D
+# a simple survey :D